StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/health.md

 description: StackState Self-hosted v5.0.x
 ---

-# Span health state
+# Overview

+The page explains how health state in StackState works with custom instrumentations in specific scenarios.
+Before reading further:

-If you have not seen the health state span mapping `http.status_code` on the [Tracer and Span mappings]() page, head over the that page first to understand how the health state is mapped into your span.
+* If you have not already read about the health state span mapping `http.status_code`, head over to the page [tracer and span mappings](/stackpacks/integrations/opentelemetry/manual-instrumentation/mappings.md) to understand how the health state is mapped to a span.

-You should also be familiar on how health states works within StackState, for this you can head over to the [about health state](/use/health-state/about-health-state.md) page to learn more about what [types of health state](/use/health-state/about-health-state.md#element-health-state) there is, what does [propagated health state](/use/health-state/about-health-state.md#propagated-health-state) mean and how it works.
+* If you are not familiar with how health state works in StackState, see the page [about health state](/use/concepts/health-state.md) to learn about the types of element health state available, what propagated health state is and how it works.

-The purpose of this page is to assist in knowing what happens within certain scenarios in regard to health state and custom instrumentations.

 # Health state without merging

-In the following scenario we have 3 components that we created with the manual instrumentation
+In the following scenario, three components were created with the manual instrumentation:

-- First is the root span
+1. **Parent component** - the root span.
    - Added `http.status_code` of `200`
-- The second span has the parent span id of the first span
+2. **Child component** - the second span.
+Has the parent span ID of the first (root) span.
    - Added `http.status_code` of `200`
-- The third span has the parent span id of the second span
+3. **Child 2 component** - the third span.
+Has the parent span ID of the second span
    - Added `http.status_code` of `200`

-As seen in this picture below, it works as expected and all three components is healthy.
+As seen below, it works as expected and all three components are healthy - they have a CLEAR state.

 ![Topology Perspective Healthy Manual Instrumentation Components](../../../../.gitbook/assets/v50_otel_topology_perspective_healthy_component.png)

-Now let's change the `http.status_code` of the second span to `400`
+Now, let's change the `http.status_code` of the second span to `400`

-As you can see with the image below, the second component turned into a critical state and the health status propagate upwards to the parent component.
+As you can see below, the **Child component** turned into a DEVIATING and then a CRITICAL state and this unhealthy health state propagates upwards to the **Parent component**.

 {% tabs %}
-{% tab title="Healthy to Deviating" %}
+{% tab title="CLEAR to DEVIATING" %}
 ![Topology Perspective Single Deviating Manual Instrumentation Component](../../../../.gitbook/assets/v50_otel_topology_perspective_deviating_component.png)
 {% endtab %}
-{% tab title="Deviating to Critical" %}
+{% tab title="DEVIATING to CRITICAL" %}
 ![Topology Perspective Single Critical Manual Instrumentation Component](../../../../.gitbook/assets/v50_otel_topology_perspective_critical_component.png)
 {% endtab %}
 {% endtabs %}

 # Health state with merging

-Now we want to test how health state works with a pre-existing components.
+Now we want to test how health state works when merging with a pre-existing component.
+For details on how custom instrumentations will be merged with existing components in StackState, see the page [Merging components](merging.md).

-In the following scenario we have 3 components that we created with the manual instrumentation
+In the following scenario, three components were created with the manual instrumentation:

-- First is the root span
+1. **Parent component** - the root span.
    - Added `http.status_code` of `200`
-- The second span has the parent span id of the first span
+2. **Child component** - the second span.
+Has the parent span ID of the first (root) span.
    - Added `http.status_code` of `200`
-- The third span has the parent span id of the second span
+3. **Child 2 component** - the third span.
+Has the parent span ID of the second span.
    - Added `http.status_code` of `200`

-This time we included two pre-existing components into our filter so that we can see them on StackState.
-The one pre-existing is in a critical state and the second one in a healthy state.

-Below is an example of those 3 components we created and the 2 pre-existing AWS components.
+This time, two pre-existing AWS components are included in the filter so that we can see them on StackState.
+One pre-existing component is in a CRITICAL state and one is in a CLEAR (healthy) state.
+The three created components and the two pre-existing AWS components can be seen in the screenshot below.
+No components have been merged here.

 ![Manual Instrumentation Components Unmerged To Pre-Existing Components](../../../../.gitbook/assets/v50_otel_components_unmerged.png)

-### Merging with the healthy component
+## Merge with a healthy component

-Now let's get a `service.identifier` from the bottom right green component called `otel-example-custom-instrumentation-dev-create-custom-component`
+Now let's get a `service.identifier` from the bottom right CLEAR (green) component called `otel-example-custom-instrumentation-dev-create-custom-component`.

 As you can see in the image below, this component has an identifier of `arn:aws:lambda:eu-west-1:965323806078:function:otel-example-custom-instrumentation-dev-create-custom-component`

 ![Topology Perspective Properties View - Identifier Preview](../../../../.gitbook/assets/v50_otel_traces_merge_with_healthy.png)

-So let's merge our second span component with this AWS Lambda component by adding that identifier into our manual instrumentation for the second component.
+We can merge the **Child component** with this healthy AWS Lambda component.
+To do this, we need to add the identifier for the AWS component into the manual instrumentation for the **Child component**.

 This produces the following result:

 ![OTEL Component Merged With Pre-Existing Healthy Component](../../../../.gitbook/assets/v50_otel_traces_merge_with_healthy_complete.png)

-As you can see the relations had now successfully been drawn between the components and the merged one, the health state also stayed `200` as expected seeing that both components was `200` to start with
+As you can see, the relations have now successfully been drawn between the components and the merged one.
+The health state of the resulting component stayed as CLEAR, this is as expected seeing as both components had a `200` state to start with.

-### Merging with the critical component
+## Merge with an unhealthy component

-Now let's get a `service.identifier` from the bottom left red component called `otel-example-custom-instrumentation-dev-force-error` and remove the current one we use on the right.
+Now let's get a `service.identifier` from the bottom left CRITICAL (red) component called `otel-example-custom-instrumentation-dev-force-error` and remove the current one that we are using on the right.

 As you can see in the image below, this component has an identifier of `arn:aws:lambda:eu-west-1:965323806078:function:otel-example-custom-instrumentation-dev-force-error`

 ![Topology Perspective Properties View - Identifier Preview](../../../../.gitbook/assets/v50_otel_traces_merge_with_critical.png)

-So let's merge our second span component with this AWS Lambda component by adding that identifier into our manual instrumentation for the second component.
+We can merge the **Child component** with the unhealthy AWS Lambda component by adding the identifier into the manual instrumentation for the **Child component**.

 This produces the following result:

 ![OTEL Component Merged With Pre-Existing Critical Component](../../../../.gitbook/assets/v50_otel_traces_merge_with_critical_complete.png)

-As you can see the deviating or critical state will always take precedence regardless of merged component states.
-If one of the two components that has been merged goes into a critical/deviating state then it will be indicated as above.
+The original component has a `200` (CLEAR) status and the component that it merged with has a `400` status.
+As you can see, the DEVIATING or CRITICAL state will always take precedence.
+If one of the components that has been merged changes to have a CRITICAL or DEVIATING state, it will be indicated as shown above.

-The state will then be propagated up to the parent relations, so even tho your component has 200 the one you merged with had a 400 status thus that 400 will propagate upwards.
+The unhealthy state will then propagate upwards to the parent relations.